SteveChepaykin/TutorLink/README.md

-# Firebase Studio
+# Tutor Link

-This is a NextJS starter in Firebase Studio.
+This is a project for teachers and their students - TutorLink!

-To get started, take a look at src/app/page.tsx.
+Made for communication and planning with ease.